The Origin Of The Word ‘Thermometer’

 Today, the thermometer is the iconic tool for the simple act of “taking the temperature.”
 But it’s a story that has developed by many degrees.

-Science Friday’s digital producers Johanna Mayer and Daniel Peterschmidt recently took a trip to the Rare Book Division at the Stephen A. Schwarzman branch of the New York Public Library to see for ourselves a 1674 edition of Recreational Mathematics.
+Science Friday’s digital producers Johanna Mayer and D Peterschmidt recently took a trip to the Rare Book Division at the Stephen A. Schwarzman branch of the New York Public Library to see for ourselves a 1674 edition of Recreational Mathematics.
 See the book below.

 Howard Markel, M.D., Ph.D. is a professor of the History of Medicine at the University of Michigan.
 An elected member of the National Academy of Medicine, he is editor-in-chief of the Milbank Quarterly and a Guggenheim fellow.